ravixalgorithm/openreadme/README.md

 # OpenReadme

 OpenReadme is a modern, open-source GitHub profile README generator that creates beautiful, auto-updating profile banners with customizable bento-style grids.
-Built with Next.js and serverless technology — empowering developers to showcase their work beautifully, forever free.
+Built with Next.js and serverless technology for seamless profile customization.

 Note: OpenReadme is a community-built tool for generating GitHub profile READMEs.
 Generated images are cached and may be updated based on your configuration and GitHub activity.